|Immune Regulation and Vaccinology - INSERM U883|

 The activity of our laboratory is focused on the understanding of the mechanisms that control the activation and regulation of T cell responses and on the development of new strategies of vaccination against tumors and infections.

 Development of therapeutic anti-cancer vaccines.
 Based on the capacity of the adenylate cyclase (CyaA) to bind to dendritic cells (DC), we have developed a highly efficient vector capable of targeting a wide range of antigens to antigen presenting cells, leading to strong immune responses.
-We used this new vector to develop a therapeutic vaccine candidate against cervical cancer.
-Administration of this vaccine with CpG and low-dose cyclophosphamide completely overcame tumor-associated immunosuppression and eradicated large, established tumors in mice.
+We used this new vector to develop therapeutic vaccine candidates against cervical cancer and melanoma.
+Administration of CyaA vaccine with CpG and low-dose of cyclophosphamide completely overcame tumor-associated immunosuppression and eradicated large, established tumors in mice.
 We have also developed a second category of anti-cancer therapeutic vaccines, the MAG-Tn3, based on the synthesis of glycopeptides carrying the Tn carbohydrate tumor antigen.
 Several clinical trials are being organized to test these therapeutic vaccine candidates.
 In parallel, we are also analyzing the interaction between tumor cells and the immune system and in particular the development of regulatory mechanisms during tumor growth, such as myeloid suppressor cells and regulatory T lymphocytes.

-Regulation of neonatal dendritic cell functions.
-We are investigating the innate and adaptive regulatory mechanisms responsible for the high susceptibility to infections and poor responses to vaccines observed in newborns.
-We evidenced a crosstalk between neonatal Bregs cells and DC, following TLR activation, leading to impaired pro-inflammatory and Th1 responses.
-This regulatory mechanism involves CD5+ B cells, is dependent on both IL-10 and type I IFNs, and likely contributes to neonatal susceptibility to infections.
-We are currently investigating TLR-independent innate pathways that activate neonatal DC, but not Bregs, for efficient priming of Th1 and Th17 responses.
+Immune regulation and design of efficient vaccines in neonates.
+Understanding the innate and adaptive regulatory mechanisms responsible for the high susceptibility to infections in newborns will help to improve vaccine design.
+We found a crosstalk between neonatal Bregs cells and DC, following TLR activation, leading to impaired pro-inflammatory and Th1 responses.
+We also identified a regulatory role of neutrophils in the context of bacterial infection following co-activation of TLR and C-type lectin/Syk pathways.
+We are currently investigating innate activation pathways that activate neonatal DC and bypass regulatory mechanisms to allow efficient priming of protective Th1/Th17 responses.

 Keywords: Vaccines, neonate, CTL, dendritic cells, cancer, T cells, immunotherapy, anti-mycobacterial immunity